 In October 2017, our Indianapolis Spark Placemaking crew teamed up with CitiMark and Gershman Partners to bring short-term public programming to the Lockerbie Marketplace small park area between Alabama, New York, New Jersey, and Vermont streets in the heart of Downtown Indianapolis.
 This previously underutilized green space is surrounded by a grocery store and other office and retail spaces located by the Indianapolis Cultural Trail.
 See photos here.

-For the entire month of October, our Spark Placemkaing staff led by our Placemaker and Planner-in-Residence, Amber Janzen, offered special programming – like live music, yoga, a night market (watch in the video above), an outdoor film night and more.
+For the entire month of October, our Spark Placemaking staff led by our Placemaker and Planner-in-Residence, Amber Janzen, offered special programmings – like live music, yoga, a night market (watch in the video above), an outdoor film night, and more.
 These activities were all free to the public.

 For another year, our Indianapolis Spark Placemaking crew teamed up with CitiMark and Gershman Partners to bring short-term public programming to the Lockerbie Marketplace small park area between Alabama, New York, New Jersey, and Vermont streets in the heart of Downtown.

 For 22 weeks, we engaged 1,381 program participants for lunchtime activations on Thursdays with local food trucks, games (e.g., ping pong, foosball, and chess), music ranging from alt-jazz, classical, pop, and indie-pop, and our staff-led postcard project.
 Thanks to our friends at Sun King Brewer.
 Beer and chilled wine were available for purchase at the pop-up beer garden located right off the Cultural Trail on Alabama Street.
 Visitors enjoyed five happy hour and mini-market events featuring our Sunking beer garden, local Indianapolis music, food, and select artisan vendors.